 3. The phone number is no longer active.

-Maintaining up to date patient mobile numbers is a really effective way to reduce these unnecessary fragments in Batch Messaging.
+Maintaining up-to-date patient mobile numbers is a really effective way to reduce these unnecessary fragments in Batch Messaging.

-You can download a report to identify if there are patients that are consistently failing to deliver by clicking 'See details' to the right of your Batch Message, then clicking on the blue, underlined number below 'Failed to deliver'.
+You can download a report to identify if there are patients who are consistently failing to deliver by clicking 'See details' to the right of your Batch Message, then clicking on the blue, underlined number below 'Failed to deliver'.

 This will download a spreadsheet of all of the patients that this message failed to reach πŸ‘‡